aumohsin99/Mobile_Computing_Showcase/README.md

 # Mobile_Computing_ShowCase
-This repository showcases all the projects and assignments related to Mobile Computing Course.
+This repository hosts a webpage which showcases all the projects and assignments related to Mobile Computing Course.